 At least another local town of Ripon has implemented paid parking in a sensible and logical manner, you pay for your parking, but then can get a refund for up to two hours of parking value when you actually go into the shops/cafes in the town and spend some money and provide the town with some business!

-Anyway, so we have paid parking, far enough given that situation, what is worse than having paid parking?
-Yes that’s right, paid parking that you can’t simply find a parking space which I’ve also experienced….if I’m going to have to pay for parking, at least ensure there are sufficient parking spaces on a day that it is busy!
+Anyway, so we now have to pay to park, far enough given that situation, what is worse than having paid parking?
+Yes, that’s right, pay for parking that you can’t simply find a parking space which I’ve also experienced….if I’m going to have to pay for parking, at least ensure there are sufficient parking spaces on a day that it is busy!
 I’m not going to drive around for 20 minutes looking for a parking space, only to finally get one and then have to still pay!